watir/watir.github.io/watir-6-faq.md

 element.wait_until(nil, "Oops not not there") { |el| el.present? }
 {% endhighlight %}

-Whereas now you need to explicitly specify the timeout and the message keywords
+Whereas now you need to explicitly specify the timeout and/or the message keywords:

 {% highlight ruby %}
 # Specify both parameters: